Embroidery: Historical applications and techniques

-Embroidery was an important art in the Medieval Islamic world.
+Embroidery was an important art and signified social status in the Medieval Islamic world as well.
 The 17th-century Turkish traveler Evliya Çelebi called it the "craft of the two hands".
-Because embroidery was a sign of high social status in Muslim societies, it became widely popular.
 In cities such as Damascus, Cairo and Istanbul, embroidery was visible on handkerchiefs, uniforms, flags, calligraphy, shoes, robes, tunics, horse trappings, slippers, sheaths, pouches, covers, and even on leather belts.
 Craftsmen embroidered items with gold and silver thread.
 Embroidery cottage industries, some employing over 800 people, grew to supply these items.

 In the 16th century, in the reign of the Mughal Emperor Akbar, his chronicler Abu al-Fazl ibn Mubarak wrote in the famous Ain-i-Akbari: